Frequently Asked Questions

 No, our curriculum is not the

-same, but it covers all the topics offered in public and
+same, but it covers all the major topics offered in public and

-private schools and it meets or exceeds the SAT, AP and ISEE
+private schools, and meets or exceeds the SAT, AP and ISEE

 My child is going to take the SAT this year.
 Do you have